onurtpl/Dotnet8-Angular17-JWT-Authentication-Authorization/README.md

-# Angular Standalone Authentication Application
+# Angular 17 and .Net 8 Jwt Authentication Application

 This is an Angular 17 standalone application that demonstrates user authentication, role-based access control, and token refresh using `CanActivateFn` for guards and `HttpInterceptorFn` for interceptors.